Antongkt/Static-Analysis-of-Chrome-Extensions/python_code/README.md

 ### High level overview

-each python script receives one argument indicating what operation it should perform, and one argument that points to a valid JSON file with extension ID - versions key - value pairs of all extensions that are to be analysed.
+Each python script receives one argument indicating what operation it should perform, and one argument that points to a valid JSON file with extension ID - versions key - value pairs of all extensions that are to be analysed (**relative path is used**).
 Please remember to first setup the structure of the directories in the container as specified in the repository home page, before running the scripts.

 Below we provide a high level overview of how each script operates.
 Every script's main process spawns 30 processes to work on extension IDs.
-Each script execution will generate a resulting JSON file with the results that the script stored in the database inside the ~/results/ directory.
+Each script execution will generate a resulting JSON file with the results that the script stored in the database inside the `~/results/` directory.
 This is for the convenience of the user, to view how the results look like.
 Additionally an error_log file is generated, with tolerated small errors encountered during the analysis.

+Each script will first clear the respective table where it stores results in, before storing the results, to avoid errors.